BGCG/project3/README.md

 With regards to the validate input function, I did have some issues that the rest of the script would still activate even if the invalid response was activated and would not surprisingly report `None` and empty lists for stock level reports.
 I therefore fixed my conditional statement in the validate input function so that the while loop would only be exited if the user input was in the options lists, by using boolean logic.

 An additional area of testing was whether correct values are reported to the user.
-I formed a dictionary to store values in the program and iterated through the dictionary to find whether there were instances that matched the user's input and fed this back to the user.
+For the stock list report, I formed a dictionary to store values in the program and iterated through the dictionary to find whether there were instances that matched the user's input and fed this back to the user.
 I tested by inserting every blood type and double checking the values against the google sheets, for which I did not find any inconsistencies.

 ## Bugs